Average Cost of Homeowners Insurance in Montana (2025)

 Average Cost of Home Insurance in Montana by Insurer

-Premiums for homeowners insurance in Montana vary significantly among providers for comparable coverage.
-For instance, Travelers offers a policy that is over 13 times more expensive than a similar one from Chubb, highlighting a substantial disparity in pricing.
+Homeowners insurance premiums in Montana vary widely among providers for comparable coverage.
+Travelers offers a policy over 13 times more expensive than a similar one from Chubb.

 Average Annual Home Insurance Premium Montana by Provider